bem22/CV/README.md

  + Leadership, taking the role as a scrum master, improving team velocity during sprint planning sessions
  + Expert in low level programming: OOP, multi threading, distributed networks, kernel space for ARM RISC and having experience in Bluetooth, ZigBee and LoRaWAN
  + PCB prototyping, design and mid scale production, with experience in PNP assembly [__see project where I am a maintainer__](https://github.com/opulo-inc/lumenpnp)
+ + Expertise in version control, virtualization (docker, kubernetes, vagrant), continuous integration and batch testing
- + Design with security and efficiency in mind: expert in dynamic/remote debugging, memory checks, leak prevention with Valgrind and LWN and experience in  disassembled binary
+ + Design with security and efficiency in mind: I am an expert in dynamic/remote debugging, memory checks, leak prevention with Valgrind and LWN and experience in  disassembled binary
- + Low-level digital and analog communication protocols such as PWM, UART, SPI, I2C and PPM
+ + Low-level digital and analog communication protocols such as PWM, UART, SPI, I2C and PPM and other custom analog/digital protocols
  + Product design with a taste for minimalist looks

 <br>